box/developer.box.com/docs/markdown.md

 ## Standards for Box terminology

-* Custom App refers to the type of app selected in the create new app flow whereas custom application refers to the custom solution build by the customer whereas custom application refers to the custom solution built by the customer
+* Custom App refers to the type of app selected in the create new app flow whereas custom application refers to the custom solution built by the customer
 * Access Token
 * Box Admin